-Mr. Cronin, Mastech Digital Technologies, Inc. and the Company are parties to an employment agreement as amended and restated effective March 20, 2019 and further amended on March 20, 2020 and March 10, 2021, which provides for a base salary of \$404,000, effective April 1, 2021 and an annual performance-based bonus with an "at goal" target amount of \$150,000 for fiscal year 2021.
-Mr. Cronin is also eligible for such other benefit programs that the Company and Mastech Digital Technologies, Inc. may introduce from time to time, including participation in the Stock Incentive Plan.
-Mr. Cronin's agreement provides for a one-year severance in an amount equal to 12 months base salary and his annual performance-based bonus "at goal" target amount in the event of termination by the Company other than for cause.
-In the event of termination by the Company other than for cause or Mr. Cronin's termination for "good reason" within one year following a "change of control", Mr. Cronin is entitled to (i) 24 months of Company-paid health insurance premiums; and (ii) severance in an amount equal to two times the sum of (A) average annual base salary for the previous three years (including the year of termination); and (B) average annual performance-based bonus received for the previous three years (not including the year of termination); (iii) outplacement reimbursement of up to \$25,000; and (iv) acceleration in full of all outstanding stock options or other equity awards issued pursuant to the Stock Incentive Plan.
+Mr. Gupta, Mastech Digital Technologies, Inc. and the Company are parties to an employment agreement as amended and restated effective March 20, 2019 and further amended on March 20, 2020, March 10, 2021 and March 9, 2022, which provides for a base salary of \$585,000, effective April 1, 2022 and an annual performancebased bonus with an "at goal" target amount of \$245,000 for fiscal year 2022.
+Mr. Gupta is also eligible for such other benefit programs that the Company and Mastech Digital Technologies, Inc. may introduce from time to time, including participation in the Plan.
+Mr. Gupta's agreement provides that he is entitled to severance in an amount equal to 12 months base salary and his annual performance-based bonus "at goal" target amount in the event of termination by the Company other than for cause or Mr. Gupta's termination for "good reason".
+In the event of termination by the Company other than for cause or Mr. Gupta's termination for "good reason" within one year following a "change of control", Mr. Gupta is entitled to (i) 24 months of Company-paid health insurance premiums; and (ii) severance in an amount equal to two (2) times the sum of (A) average annual base salary for the previous three years (including the year of termination); and (B) average annual performance-based bonus received for the previous three years (not including the year of termination); (iii) outplacement reimbursement of up to \$25,000; and (iv) acceleration in full of all outstanding stock options or other equity awards issued pursuant to the Plan.
+Mr. Gupta is also entitled to a pro-rated bonus payment in the year of termination, if performance criteria have been met and if he is terminated by the Company other than for cause.

+Mr. Cronin, Mastech Digital Technologies, Inc. and the Company are parties to an employment agreement as amended and restated effective March 20, 2019 and further amended on March 20, 2020, March 10, 2021, March 9, 2022 which provides for a base salary of \$450,000, effective April 1, 2022 and an annual performance-based bonus with an "at goal" target amount of \$160,000 for fiscal year 2022.
+Mr. Cronin is also eligible for such other benefit programs that the Company and Mastech Digital Technologies, Inc. may introduce from time to time, including participation in the Plan.
+Mr. Cronin's agreement provides for a one-year severance in an amount equal to 12 months base salary and his annual performance-based bonus "at goal" target amount in the event of termination by the Company other than for cause or Mr. Cronin's termination for "good reason" within one year following a "change of control", Mr. Cronin is entitled to (i) 24 months of Company-paid health insurance premiums; and (ii) severance in an amount equal to two (2) times the sum of (A) average annual base salary for the previous three years (including the year of termination); and (B) average annual performance-based bonus received for the previous three years (not including the year of termination); (iii) outplacement reimbursement of up to \$25,000; and (iv) acceleration in full of all outstanding stock options or other equity awards issued pursuant to the Plan.
 Mr. Cronin is also entitled to a pro-rated bonus payment in the year of termination, if performance criteria have been met and if he is terminated by the Company other than for cause.

-Mr. Burton and Mastech InfoTrellis, Inc. are parties to an employment agreement effective January 7, 2019 and amended on March 20, 2020 and further amended on March 10, 2021, which currently provides for a base salary of \$450,000, effective January 1, 2021, and an annual performance-based bonus with an "at goal" target amount of \$200,000 for fiscal year 2021.
-Additionally, Mr. Burton was granted an award of a non-qualified stock option to purchase 160,000 shares of the Company's common stock pursuant to the Stock Incentive Plan, with the options vesting in four equal installments beginning on the first anniversary of the February 10, 2021 grant date.
-Mr. Burton is also eligible for such other benefit programs that the Company and Mastech Digital Technologies, Inc. may introduce from time to time, including participation in the Stock Incentive Plan.
-Mr. Burton's agreement provides that he is entitled to severance in an amount equal one year base salary and his annual performance-based bonus at 50% of the "at goal" target amount in the event of termination by the Company without cause or termination by the Company for good reason prior to a change of control.
-In the event of termination by the Company other than for cause or Mr. Burton's termination for "good reason" within one year following a "change of control", Mr. Burton is entitled to (i) 24 months of Company-paid health insurance premiums; and (ii) severance in an amount equal to the sum of (A) average annual base salary for the previous three years (including the year of termination); and (B) average annual performance-based bonus received for the previous three years (not including the year of termination); (iii) outplacement reimbursement of up to \$25,000; and (iv) acceleration in full of all outstanding stock options or other equity awards issued pursuant to the Stock Incentive Plan.
-Mr. Burton is also entitled to a pro-rated bonus payment in the year of termination, if performance criteria have been met and if he is terminated by the Company other than for cause.